phpman > man > mbox(5)

 >>From the command line you can use the '-p' option

-"Content-Length:"-field with the number of bytes in the message body; some MUAs (like
+tent-Length:"-field with the number of bytes in the message body; some MUAs (like mutt(1)) do

-mutt(1)) do automatically transform MBOXO mailboxes into MBOXCL ones when ever they write
+automatically transform MBOXO mailboxes into MBOXCL ones when ever they write them back as

-greater than the access-time the file has new mail.
-Many MUAs place a Status: header in
+than the access-time the file has new mail.
+Many MUAs place a Status: header in each message

 LOCKING